medined/perl-5-by-example/perl_5_by_example/internet-resources.md

 contain many references to CGI programming using Perl, which is one of the more popular approaches to CGI.
 Look at all of the newsgroups beginning with comp.infosystems.www for those that meet your needs.

-<H2><A name="Web Sites">Web Sites</A></H2>The following sites are good places to
+## Web Sites

-visit to build up your Perl and/or CGI script library.
+The following sites are good places to visit to build up your Perl and/or CGI script library.
 In addition, the sites will begin to give you an idea of what exactly already exists that you can use, or modify for your own use.
 You will be amazed at what is available that is either freeware or shareware.